Remember girls, there was a woman who pushed this car to save here child

-Everyone heard the story of a kid trapped under a car and then his mom lifts the car and saves the day.
-Some use this story to illustrate the power of adrenaline, some to point out that "cars are too heavy to be lifted by a woman using only one hand, so it's something to do with supernatural."
+Everyone has heard the story of a kid trapped under a car and then his mom lifts the car and saves the day.
+Some use this story to illustrate the power of adrenaline, some to point out that “cars are too heavy to be lifted by a woman using only one hand, so it’s something to do with supernatural.”
 The problem is that this story was told too many times without any hard facts.
 What kind of car was it?
 A toy car like Yugo or something like Cadillac Escalade?
 Did she really lift it with one hand only?
-And the queen of the questions - did it really happen or is it just another urban myth?
+And the queen of the questions – did it really happen or is it just another urban myth?

 It really happened.
 Here is the hard data: